 After controlling for all of these factors, we found significant associations between the OR of NLTI and the employment rate trajectory of the LA where the person was living (as shown in Table 1 and in Figure 3).
 Compared with those in living in LAs in trajectory group 6 (the reference category, where employment rates were high and stable), people living in LAs classed in groups 1 or 2 (with persistently low employment rates) and group 5 (declining employment rates) showed significantly higher risks of a NLTI.
 As noted above, areas in trajectory group 4 initially had rates of employment similar to those in trajectory group 5 but subsequently improved to approach the levels in group 6, so it is interesting that people living in area groups 4 and 6 did not have significantly different OR of NLTI.
 Also areas in group 3 had initially low employment rates, which trended upwards 2007-2011 and for people in these areas, the risk of NLTI was not significantly different than for the population of areas in category 6.
 Two other groups of areas (7 and 8) also showed a downward employment trajectory, but did not reach levels as low as group 5 and people living in these areas the risk of NLTI is not significantly different from group 6.

+We carried out a sensitivity test to check whether the findings would be different if we controlled for marital status, housing tenure and social class as reported in 2001, before the onset of recession, rather than at 2011 when NLTI was reported.
+(Data are not available on these characteristics for 2007, between census dates, although this would be the most suitable control.)
+The results (shown in Electronic Table A) show that, with respect to the association with employment trajectory groupings for place of residence in 2011, associations with risk of NLTI were very similar to those shown in Table 1.
+We also tested, as far as the data allow, for the possible effects of health selective migration between 2001 and 2011.
+This was done by running a model similar to the one shown in Table 1 for a smaller subset of the LS population who, in 2001 and in 2011 lived in LAs classed in the same 2017-2011 employment trajectory group.
+The resulting coefficients relating to trajectory groups (Electronic appendix Table B) are similar to those in Table 1 (particularly for groups 1,2, and 5 which show statistically significant associations with P below 0.05.
+However the significance of the associations is weaker than for the model shown in Table 1, which might be partly because the sample analysed was smaller (Table B relates to 83% of those reported in Table 1), but may also suggest that health selective migration accounts for some of the association between risk of NLTI and LA trajectory group reported in Table 1).

 Discussion

 The findings reported here support the growing international literature (reviewed above) suggesting links between individual health outcomes and labour market trends during the ‘great recession’ that started in 2008.
 Our results make an important original contribution to this debate because they relate to very large and representative samples from the population in Britain, and the data used allowed us to control for a number of other risk factors at the individual and neighbourhood level.
 The approach used here also contributes to research in health geography by demonstrating the potential of research which examines spatio-temporal change in socio-economic conditions in places that may operate as determinants of change in individual health outcomes.